 This experience helped me to become even more positive in my thoughts and actions.
 I stopped interpreting events in derogatory ways, based on illogical and negative assumptions, and learned to think clearly and constructively about them.
 Without realizing it, I was getting closer to grasping possibility thinking.

-While it is important to think positively, it is equally important to go beyond positive thinking, and to become aware of the possibilities in every situation, viewing life as more than a struggle to survive, but an exciting array of challenges and opportunities.
+While it is important to think positively, it is equally important to go beyond positive thinking and become aware of the possibilities in every situation, viewing life not as a struggle to survive but an exciting array of challenges and opportunities.

 These possibilities become apparent when we reconfigure our interpretation of a situation, or look at an old situation with new eyes, using an opportunistic thinking style.